MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

 ---
-title: Use Spring Data JDBC with Azure Database for MySQL
+title: Use Spring Data JPA with Azure Database for MySQL
-description: Learn how to use Spring Data JDBC with an Azure Database for MySQL database.
+description: Learn how to use Spring Data JPA with an Azure Database for MySQL database.
 documentationcenter: java
-ms.date: 04/07/2020
+ms.date: 06/16/2020
 ms.service: mysql
 ms.tgt_pltfrm: multiple
 ms.author: judubois
 ms.topic: article
 ---

-# Use Spring Data JDBC with Azure Database for MySQL
+# Use Spring Data JPA with Azure Database for MySQL

-This topic demonstrates creating a sample application that uses [Spring Data JDBC](https://spring.io/projects/spring-data-jdbc) to store and retrieve information in [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/).
+This topic demonstrates creating a sample application that uses [Spring Data JPA](https://spring.io/projects/spring-data-jpa) to store and retrieve information in [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/).

-[JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) is the standard Java API to connect to traditional relational databases.
+[The Java Persistence API (JPA)](https://en.wikipedia.org/wiki/Java_Persistence_API) is the standard Java API for object-relational mapping.

 [!INCLUDE [spring-data-prerequisites.md](includes/spring-data-prerequisites.md)]